tcarrio/hyprvibe/README.md

 - User should be in groups used by this setup: `wheel`, `networkmanager`, `i2c`, `docker`, etc.
 - External monitor brightness: verify `ddcutil detect` sees your display; otherwise only kernel backlight works.
 - Waybar CSS: GTK CSS is strict; avoid unsupported units/properties.
 This config uses conservative `em` widths and supported rules.
-- Reboot button uses `rofi` for confirmation; adjust to your preferred prompt if you don’t use rofi.
+- Reboot button uses `rofi` for confirmation; adjust to your preferred prompt if you don't use rofi.

 ## Keybindings